A tenant administrator or business group manager selects an Amazon machine image from a list of available images when creating Amazon EC2 blueprints.

 If the Amazon machine image generates the administrator password on every boot, the Edit Machine Record page displays the password.
 If it does not, you can find the password in the Amazon Web Services account.
 You can configure all Amazon machine images to generate the administrator password on every boot.
 You can also provide administrator password information to support users who provision machines for other users.

-To allow remote Microsoft Windows Management Instrumentation (WMI) requests on cloud machines provisioned in Amazon Web Services accounts, enable a Microsoft Windows Remote Management (WinRM) agent to collect data from Windows machines managed by vRealize Automation.
-See Installing vRealize Automation 7.2.
+To allow remote Microsoft Windows Management Instrumentation ( WMI) requests on cloud machines provisioned in Amazon Web Services accounts, enable a Microsoft Windows Remote Management (WinRM) agent to collect data from Windows machines managed by vRealize Automation.
+See Installation and Configuration.

 A private Amazon machine image can be seen across tenants.